 Prominent display should be seen.
 All staff groups report immediate access to the named anaesthetist and their contact details and a departmental culture that supports asking for assistance when needed.
-Audit data based on the Cappuccini Test should be used to provide evidence for this standard, as well as for standards 1.1.1.1, 2.5.2.2 and 2.5.3.2.

 Safe Well-led

 Workforce management and support; quality improvement-focused leadership